dice-group/JavaOnlineExercises/README.md

 # nbgraderutils: Automatically graded Java web exercises

-This repository provides scripts and information to offer Web-based Java assignments.
+This repository provides scripts and information to offer web-based Java assignments.

 It uses *Jupyter Notebook* for web access and the extension *nbgrader* for assignments.
 Additionally, *JupyterHub* manages multiple users, *IJava* provides language support, and files are managed by *Docker*.